FAQs

 You will receive three accounts during your pregnancy care with Dr John Negri:

-• one after your 6 week post-birth appointment
+- one after your 6 week postnatal appointment

 Medicare will rebate some costs, but there is an out-of-pocket component.

-All other antenatal visits (outpatient and inpatient), ultrasound scans performed by Dr Negri at EMOG, and the delivery fee are billed directly to Medicare and your private health fund.
+All other antenatal visits (outpatient and inpatient), ultrasound scans performed by Dr Negri, and the delivery fee are billed directly to Medicare and your private health fund.

-Can I be seen at EMOG if I don't have private insurance?
+Can I be seen by Dr Negri if I don't have private insurance?

 How often am I seen during my pregnancy?